Conflux-Chain/conflux-developer-site/docs/guides/en/use-metamask-to-interact-evmspace.md

 ![Remix-deploy-contract-confirmed](/img/Metamask/remix_deploy_contract_confirmed-59390e985747c30736f46356a88b4ff1.png)

-Now that the contract is deployed on the Conflux EVM Space, we can interact with it via MetaMask.
+Now that the contract is deployed on the Conflux eSpace, we can interact with it via MetaMask.

 ## Adding an ERC-20 Token to MetaMask